 Many people use traditional waterstones to sharpen ceramic, and whilst yes, traditional abrasives like sandpaper and waterstones will work, I couldn’t recommend them over diamond stones.

-If you feel more comfortable using a proper knife sharpener over loose diamond stones, you’ll want to get the Spyderco Sharpmaker + the diamond stone addons.
-Otherwise, you’re unfortunately probably going to snap the ceramic blade of the knife while doing your best to try getting it sharp.
+Why?
+If you just get the Spyderco Sharpmaker and try to use it out of box, you’re unfortunately probably going to snap the ceramic blade of the knife while doing your best to try getting your knife’s edge sharp.

 Even though ceramic is definitely not my cup of tea for cutlery, I will say that edge retention will be far above average – the blade will certainly stay sharp for quite a long time so long as proper precautions are maintained when handling the knife.
 The appeal of a no maintenance knife is very attractive for a lot of people, so if you’re okay with the fragility aspect of ceramic knives, don’t let difficulty sharpening deter you.
 Grab a diamond stone and give it a shot.
 You’ll be a pro in no time.